Adventure Cruises in Norway

 Plan ahead - The key to any successful Norway cruise is to plan ahead.
-Besides purchasing your cruise package and airfare well in advance, consider doing some research on your cruise destination to guarantee you are fully prepared.
+Besides purchasing your cruise package and airfare well in advance, consider researching your cruise destination to guarantee you are fully prepared.
 Researching the weather will ensure you pack proper clothing.
 Check the activities list to see what type of additional gear you may want to bring.
 Lastly, see if you need transfers from the airport and book any overnight stays before or after your cruise.

-Choosing the right trip - The types of cruises offered around Norway are so varied, you are sure to find one to enjoy.
-Norway's Arctic cruises take you well beyond the Arctic circle to see snow-capped mountains, glaciers, and rarely seen Arctic wildlife.
-If you love to photograph breathtaking scenery, Nordic fjord cruises are for you.
+Choosing the right trip - The types of cruises offered around Norway are so varied you will surely find one to enjoy.
+Norway's Arctic cruises take you well beyond the Arctic circle to see snow-capped mountains, glaciers, and rarely-seen Arctic wildlife.
+Nordic fjord cruises are for you if you love to photograph breathtaking scenery.
 Are you a whale aficionado?
-Then book a Norwegian whale watching cruise.
+Then book a Norwegian whale-watching cruise.
 Small ship cruising around Norway is for everyone!

 Norway Travel Advice - Small ship cruising around Norway is an exciting adventure.
-In addition to packing properly, you will want to make sure your passport is valid for at least three months beyond your departure date, get the proper travel visas, and carry the correct currency.
+In addition to packing properly, you will want to ensure your passport is valid for at least three months beyond your departure date, get the proper travel visas, and carry the correct currency.
 Most travelers obtain a visa onboard the flight into Norway.
-Exchanging currency before your trip at a local bank usually ensures you get the best conversion rate.
+Before your trip, exchanging currency at a local bank usually ensures you get the best conversion rate.
 Norway's currency is the Norwegian krone.